Francis Beckman: Archbishop of Dubuque

 Pope Pius XI appointed Beckman as archbishop of Dubuque on January 17, 1930.
 Beckman shepherded the archdiocese through the Great Depression and World War II.
 During his tenure as archbishop, the St. Vincent de Paul Society, the Holy Name Societies, National Catholic Rural Life Conference, Conference on Industrial Relations, and the Catholic Youth Organization grew with his support.
 The Catholic Student's Mission Crusade, which he founded while in Cincinnati, held its 1935 convention in Dubuque.
 In 1939, Beckman renamed Columbia College in Dubuque as Loras College in honor of Dubuque's first bishop, Mathias Loras.

-Impressed with Catholic culture he had seen in Europe, Beckman began to collect fine art pieces.
+Impressed with the Catholic culture he had seen in Europe, Beckman began to collect fine art pieces.
 He started with a small collection of artifacts belonging to Reverend William Kessler at Columbia Academy in Dubuque.
 Beckman placed several art pieces in a museum at Columbia College.
-The Beckman collection, including works of Winslow Homer, Rembrandt, Rubens, and Van Dyck, was valued at $1.5 million.
+The Beckman collection, including works of Winslow Homer, Rembrandt, Rubens, and Van Dyck, was valued in 1938 at $1.5 million.

 In 1936, promoter Phillip Suetter sold Beckman on investing borrowed money in gold mines.
-Beckman perhaps thought that he could gain funds to further his art collection.
-Instead, he involved the archdiocese in what turned out to be a fraudulent gold mine scheme.
-Beckman signed promissory notes on behalf of the archdiocese.
-When the scheme fell apart and Suetter was arrested, the archdiocese lost its investment.
-President Franklin Roosevelt directed the FBI to investigate Beckman to determine the extent of his involvement in the scam, not because of Beckman's opposition to the president as some believed.
-Soon the holders of the notes began demanding repayment.
-The archdiocese sold Beckman's art collection to help pay off the notes.
-The ultimate loss to the archdiocese was over $500,000.
+Suetter told Beckman that investing in mines in Oregon could bring the archdiocese $1 million per year in revenue.
+To invest in the gold mines, Beckman signed promissory notes on behalf of the archdiocese.
+However, the entire scheme was a fraud.
+Suetter was arrested and Beckman was forced to testify at his trial for security fraud.
+US President Franklin Roosevelt directed the Federal Bureau of Investigation (FBI) to investigate Beckman to determine the extent of his involvement in the scam.
+Soon the holders of the promissory notes began demanding repayment.
+The archdiocese sold Beckman's art collection to help pay off the investors.
+The ultimate loss to the archdiocese was around $600,000.

+In December 1942, Beckman announced the construction of a chapel at Loras College to honor the death of Reverend Aloysius Schmitt, a priest from the archdiocese.
+He was serving as a military chaplain on the battleship USS Oklahoma during the December 1941 Japanese attack on Pearl Harbor.
+Schmitt helped 12 sailors escape the capsizing ship before losing his life.

 As a result of all of Beckman's problems, on June 15, 1944, Pope Pius XII appointed Bishop Henry Rohlman of Davenport as coadjutor archbishop and apostolic administrator.
 Beckman remained archbishop of Dubuque, but the Vatican gave actual authority to Rohlman.